COVID-19: Amazon Opens First Online-Only ‘Dark' Whole Foods Store

 Whole Foods said it has hired hundreds of new team members to work in the so-called "dark store," including hiring from within the company.

-Dark stores are facilities that look like a conventional supermarket or other store but is not open to the public, housing items to fulfill online orders.
+Dark stores are facilities that look like a conventional supermarket or other store but are not open to the public, housing items to fulfill online orders.

 Whole Foods says the store is "fully staffed by Whole Foods Market Team Members who are 100 percent dedicated to facilitating grocery delivery — enabling them to quickly receive, shop, and prepare orders for delivery to more customers than ever before."